Mati365/ckeditor5-livewire/README.md

 ### Basic editor with custom content and merged config 🧑‍💻

-You can pass initial content and merge additional configuration options:
+You can pass initial content and merge additional configuration.
+In scenario below, the `mergeConfig` will extend the `default` preset configuration to make the menu bar visible.
+It's only shallow merge, so nested arrays will be replaced, not merged.

 ```blade
 <livewire:ckeditor5